by Tim Gilmore, 4/15/2017

 10. McEwan crouches over Crooms where James Weldon Johnson steps as a little boy.
 Crooms lies on the ground where in 1898 Confederate veterans celebrate the new statue in the center of the park bequeathed by the kidnapper-profiteer of slaves who founded Jacksonville.
 James Weldon and J. Rosamond Johnson write the song, “Lift Ev’ry Voice and Sing,” and Ben McEwan, CrossFit athlete and Callahan hunter, punches Connell Crooms in the face.
 Crooms says, “Fuck the police!”
 Crooms lies on the ground unconscious.
 McEwan beats him.
 McEwan beats him.
 Crooms’s nose bursts.
 Blood smears his face.
 McEwan beats him.
 James and Rosamond “Sing a song full of the faith that the dark past has taught us, / Sing a song full of the hope that the present has brought us.”

-23. “Historically,” Williams writes.
+24. “Historically,” Williams writes.
 Historically.
 Isaiah Hart becomes wealthy by stealing slaves and selling them for a profit.
 Then he founds the city of Jacksonville.
+Historically.
+Headline for September 9, 1919 in The Asheville Citizen-Times: “Double Lynching in Jacksonville,” Bowman Cook’s body hanged, shot, dragged by car, and dumped dead at Hemming Park.
+Historically.

 The “cornerstone” of the Confederacy, Stephens says, is slavery.
 “Our new government,” he declaims, rests upon “the great truth that the negro is not equal to the white man; that slavery subordination to the superior race is his natural and normal condition.”
 The Confederate vice president announces, “This, our new government, is the first, in the history of the world, based upon this great physical, philosophical, and moral truth.”